G-Node/python-odml/README.md

 More information about the project including related projects as well as tutorials and examples can be found at our odML [project page](https://g-node.github.io/python-odml).

+# Contributing and Governance

+See the [CONTRIBUTING](CONTIBUTING.md) document for more information on this.

 # Bugs & Questions

 Should you find a behaviour that is likely a bug, please file a bug report at